Cindy Vallar, Editor & Reviewer

 Part 3: Transport to the Caribbean

 Life on a wooden sailing ship was anything but romantic.
 Seamen lived in damp, cramped, and filthy quarters.
 Cockroaches, fleas, and rats infested the vessel.
 The latter gnawed through anything, including a ship’s hull, while sea creatures and plants worked on the hull from the outside.
 Food spoiled or became infested.
 Drinking water became foul.
 The lower decks reeked of bilge water, human excrement, and body odor from poor ventilation.
 Bathroom facilities were primitive.The era’s equivalent of toilet paper was a rope kept dangling in the water.
 When stormy weather prevented using the head, sailors were known to urinate and defecate into the hold.
 They rinsed their clothes by towing them in the sea, and on rare occasions bathed using a bucket of fresh water (soap was useless in salt water) shared by many men.
 (Gibbs, 24-25)Conditions were worse for prisoners convicted of treason and transported to the colonies.
 Henry Pitman barely mentioned the five-week voyage: “…had a very sickly passage, insomuch that nine of my companions were buried at sea.”
-(Stuart, 436) Sabatini expanded on this somewhat in Captain Blood:
+(Pitman, 436) Sabatini expanded on this somewhat in Captain Blood:

 From close confinement under hatches, ill-nourishment and foul water, a sickness broke out amongst them, of which eleven died…The mortality might have been higher than it was but for Peter Blood.
 (Sabatini, 32)Such sickness wasn’t unusual in such close confinement and unsanitary conditions.
 Following the rebellion, 890 prisoners left Bristol and Weymouth for Barbados, Jamaica, and the Leeward Islands.
 In his recounting of the rising’s aftermath, Macualey wrote this about the transport ships: